thec0dewriter/esmf-sdk-py-aspect-model-loader/README.md

 ## Introduction

-The SDS SDK Python Aspect Model loader contains artifacts and resources for all parties that intent to use, extend or integrate with the BAMM Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.
+The ESMF SDK Python Aspect Model loader contains artifacts and resources for all parties that intent to use, extend or integrate with the BAMM Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.